Gate

 A gate or gateway is a point of entry to or from a space enclosed by walls.
-The word derived from old Norse "gat" meaning road or path; But other terms include yett and port.
+The word is derived from Proto-Germanic *gatan, meaning an opening or passageway.
+Synonyms include yett (which comes from the same root word) and portal.
 The concept originally referred to the gap or hole in the wall or fence, rather than a barrier which closed it.
 Gates may prevent or control the entry or exit of individuals, or they may be merely decorative.
 The moving part or parts of a gateway may be considered "doors", as they are fixed at one side whilst opening and closing like one.

 A gate may have a latch that can be raised and lowered to both open a gate or prevent it from swinging.
-Gate operation can be either automated gate operator or manual.
+Gate operation can be either automated or manual.
 Locks are also used on gates to increase security.

 Larger gates can be used for a whole building, such as a castle or fortified town.
-Actual doors can also be considered gates when they are used to block entry as prevalent within a gatehouse.
-Today, many gate doors are equipped with self-closing devices that can improve safety, security, and convenience.
+Doors can also be considered gates when they are used to block entry as prevalent within a gatehouse.

-It is important to choose a controlled gate closer to ensure a consistent closing speed, as well as safety and security.
-A self-closing gate can help prevent accidents by children or pets, particularly around swimming pools, spas, beaches and hot tubs.
-A self-closing gate can also improve the security of the property by ensuring that the gate is closed and latched properly.
-There are various types of gate closers available, including exposed spring devices, gate closers, spring hinges, and self-closing hinges.
-The appropriate type of closer will depend on the weight and size of the gate, as well as other factors like speed control, weather resistance, and ADA compliance.